python-microservices/pyms/docs/command_line.md

   -f FILE, --file FILE  Swagger file path
 ```

-This command use [prance](https://github.com/jfinkhaeuser/prance) to validate the API specification and generate a single YAML file.
-Has an optional argument to indicate the main file path of the API specification.
+This command uses [prance](https://github.com/jfinkhaeuser/prance) to validate the API specification and generate a single YAML file.
+It has an optional argument to indicate the main file path of the API specification.

-!!! warning
-    You must run first `pip install prance==0.18.2`

 ```bash
 pyms merge-swagger --file 'app/swagger/swagger.yaml'